-It is also a popular destination in the summer because of how calm and clear the water is.
+Ke’e Beach is a top destination in the summer because of how calm and clear the water is.
 You can also check out some of the best sunsets on Kauai from here!

 If you want to park here, however, you will need to make reservations on the Ha’ena State Park website.
 Spots fill up quickly, however, so be sure to make reservations well in advance!

 This beach is renowned for its pristine sandy shore that spans two miles.
 Hanalei Beach Park and Bay is ideal for surfing, and it is considered to be one of the most popular surfing destinations in the world.

 As you get closer to the pier, the waves are gentler, making it an ideal spot for intermediate surfers.
 In the summer, the water is a little too calm for surfing, so visitors prefer to swim and dip their toes in the sand.

 You can also see dolphins in the summer or check out the sandcastle-building competition that takes place every year.

 To get to the beach, drive along the road near the river and park close to the Black Pot Beach Pier.
 Hanalei Beach Park and Bay is situated towards the end of the road, where you’ll find a parking lot.

 There’s also alternative side street parking in case the first ones are full.
 The beach also has showers, restrooms, and picnic areas.
 Be sure to stop into Hanalei town, too.
 You will find a plethora of cool shops and small eateries.

 Anini Beach is one of the most protected beaches on Kauai’s coast, with a long sand and reef stretch.
 The beach covers two miles of sand, making it a great location for beachcombing.